What are dentures

 LIMITED TIME OFFER: Free X-ray – $150 value – when you start a new denture treatment plan.*

 Why would someone want to get dentures?

 It’s far harder to eat and chew food without teeth, but it’s also harder to speak properly.
 Missing teeth can also lead to a sunken, collapsed look around a person’s mouth.
-By restoring the teeth, this defect is corrected, and the patient’s face looks much more natural and appealing.
+Restoring the teeth with full or partial denturesnot only makes it easier to eat, chew, and talk but it also eliminates the ‘sunken look’ and the patient’s face is more natural and appealing.

 Who should get dentures?

 Anyone that is missing all their natural teeth is definitely a candidate for dentures.
 In some cases, the patient and dentist decide that the existing teeth are too far gone to save, and the best course of actions is to extract the remaining teeth and move forward with dentures.

 Do dentures look real?